Tornadoes of 1994: September

-30 tornadoes were confirmed in September.
+There were 30 tornadoes confirmed in the United States in September.

 October

-51 tornadoes were confirmed in October.
+There were 51 tornadoes confirmed in the United States in October.

+October 8 (Philippines)

+A strong tornado struck a village in San Fernando, Pampanga at around 15:30 PhST where it destroyed 40 houses, uprooted trees and electrical posts.
+It Injured 29 people, including children, were sent to a nearby hospital for treatments.

 November

-42 tornadoes were confirmed in November.
+There were 42 tornadoes confirmed in the United States in November.

 November 26–28

 A small but destructive outbreak produced over 20 tornadoes across the Southern United States, resulting in six fatalities and 45 injuries.
 An F3 tornado tore through Shelby and Fayette County, Tennessee, killing three after destroying 28 homes, damaging 300 other homes and badly damaging a high school.
 A woman was killed when an F3 tornado struck her house.
 Two more people were killed in an F3 tornado in Mississippi.

 December

-4 tornadoes were confirmed in December.
+Four tornadoes were confirmed in the United States in December.